 A Catalan separatist leader whose push for a 2017 independence referendum triggered Spain's deepest constitutional crisis in decades.

-Carles Puigdemont, a journalist by trade, entered politics as a staunch advocate for Catalan identity.
-His ascent to the presidency of Catalonia in 2016 turned him into the central actor in a high-stakes political drama.
-Defying Spanish courts and the national government, he orchestrated an independence referendum in October 2017, which was met with police violence and declared illegal.
-The subsequent, fleeting declaration of independence led to his removal by Madrid, forcing him into self-imposed exile in Belgium.
-From abroad, he became a symbol of the cause, evading extradition and serving as a member of the European Parliament, where he argued Catalonia's case on an international stage.
-His political career remains defined by that catalytic autumn, a period that reshaped Spanish politics and cemented his status as a figure of fervent devotion and profound controversy.
+Carles Puigdemont orchestrated an independence referendum for Catalonia in October 2017.
+The journalist by trade had entered politics as a staunch advocate for Catalan identity.
+He ascended to the presidency of Catalonia in 2016.
+The referendum was met with police violence and declared illegal by Spanish courts.
+The subsequent declaration of independence led to his removal by Madrid and self-imposed exile in Belgium.
+He served as a member of the European Parliament, arguing Catalonia's case on an international stage.
+His political career remains defined by that autumn.

 1946–1964